golemfoundation/wildland-client/Documentation/paths.rst

   resolved according to configuration.

-  The owner can be followed by hint: ``@https{address.of.manifest}``, which specifies the location of the user manifest.
+  The owner can be followed by hint: ``@https{address.of.manifest}``, which specifies the location of the user manifest (the ``address.of.manifest`` is accessed using https protocol, other protocols might be supported in the future).
   Using the hint requires explicitly specified owner (not a @default or
   @default-owner, and not omitted).

 * The next parts are container or user (bridge) paths.
 This part may be set as